Visit our Members Hub today!

 Share This

 Our lecturers here are very supportive and we have two SNAs on standby as well.
-We get additional supports if we need help throughout our class, and also with our assignments throughout.
+We get additional supports if we need help throughout our class and also with our assignments.
+We definitely get support individually and as a whole group as well, so I find that very helpful.
+I do feel overwhelmed sometimes, but knowing that I will get support helps.

 In the future, I want to keep my options open because I’m uncertain of what exactly I’d like to do.
-I’d maybe go into employment or maybe continue in Further Education and do something like another media studies related course.
-I will speak to a guidance counsellor in the college if I want to take things further with it.
+I’d maybe go into the employment sector or, if that doesn’t work out, maybe continue in Further Education and do something like another media studies-related course.
+I think I’d have to go somewhere else for that.
+I will probably speak to a guidance counsellor in the college if I want to take things further.

 Find out more about the College of FET, Kilkenny